The Viterbo Transfer as a Map of Spectra: Introduction and Statement of Results

-The space we get from our construction in this stabilized case is a suspension of $Z_L$.
-This is due to the fact that this function is just a constant quadratic term in the second variable $\R^{2kn}$.
-It is now a homotopy theoretical fact that: although $\Lambda S_L$ and $\Lambda S_N$ are not homotopic we can homotope $\Lambda S_N \oplus \R^k$ to take the form $\Lambda S_L \oplus J_*$, where $J_* \colon \Lambda T^*L \to \Lambda \La(k)$ is a curve of Lagrangians in $\R^{2n}$ dependant on the actual curve in the neighborhood of $L$.
-It is still true that $A_r^{\Lambda S_L \oplus J_*}$ is quadratic in the second variable, but this quadratic form is no longer the same for different choices of the first variable.
-We can now calculate that
+We have set up the grading such that the spectrum we get if we apply Morse theory (restricting to values above the constant $c$ from above) in this stabilized case is again $W$.
+Indeed, we will argue that the Conley indices fore each $r$ is simply a reduced suspension of the old, and by definition the grading of each is shifted in the natural way to compensate.
+The fact that the Conley indices are reduced suspensions is due to the fact that this function is just a constant quadratic term in the second variable $\R^{2kr}$.
+It is now a homotopy theoretical fact that: although $\SLa^L$ and $\SLa^N$ are not homotopic we can find a homotopy from $\SLa^N \oplus \R^k$ to $\SLa^L \oplus \ovl{F}$, where $\ovl{F} \colon DT^*L \to \La(k)$ is some smooth map.
+It is still true that $S_r^{\SLa^L \oplus \ovl{F}}$ is quadratic in the second variable, but this quadratic form is no longer the same for different values of the first variable.
+Indeed, $\ovl{F}$ is a now a Lagrangian in the second factor depending on the point in the first factor.
+In Section~\ref{sec:quadr-forms-assoc} we calculate that for $r$ odd the negative eigenbundle of the quadratic form is given by a specific classifying map from $\Lambda L \to \Z\times BO$, which in Section~\ref{maslov} leads to the definition of the Maslov bundle $\eta$, which is classified by the map